 Figure 1.
 PHY frame Type A (top) vs. frame Type B (bottom)

 In addition, the new version has extended the frequency bands to up to 500kHz in order to further increase robustness as well as to increase the data rate.

 These changes are in line with adaptations and modifications in the Media Access Control (MAC) layer which supports backward compatibility in order to allow nodes to operate in existing PRIME 1.3.6 networks.
 This is relevant for a seamless transition of networks to the latest technology after a defined product lifespan.

-A further, and more fundamental, modification to the specification are the security profiles which are an essential part of the specification as they ensure confidentiality, authenticity, and integrity of data as well protection against reply attacks through a secure connection and key management policy.
+A further, and more fundamental, modification to the specification is the security profiles which are an essential part of the specification, as they ensure confidentiality, authenticity and integrity of data as well as protection against reply attacks through a secure connection and key management policy.

 Whilst Renesas already had a certified PRIME 1.4 solution based on CPX3 (Power Line Communication (PLC) Solutions) it has recertified the solution to be the first vendor to date, who can offer a PRIME 1.4 certificate with security profiles (SP0, SP1, SP2) as well as the first vendor to offer a PRIME 1.4 certificate with backward compatibility.